thebencourt/bencourt_co_uk/cv.md

 <strong>Tech stack:</strong> HTML, SASS, Web Components, Node.js, Express, Handlebars

-Estimating, planning and breaking down requirement documents in to stories and sub-tasks to be worked on in two week sprints.
+Estimating, planning and breaking down requirement documents into stories and sub-tasks to be worked on in two week sprints.
 Developing new features for the site as well as maintenance of existing code.
 Monitoring site performance.
 Introducing new techniques/methods to improve the accessibility, performance and maintainability of the site.
 Adding tests to improve code coverage and reduce regressions.

-Introduced web components in to the tech stack to easily create reusable components and take advantage of progressive enhancement to ensure the site worked without JavaScript.
+Introduced web components into the tech stack to easily create reusable components and take advantage of progressive enhancement to ensure the site worked without JavaScript.

 Used service workers to take advantage of modern browser features such as progressive web app support and pre-caching UI assets improving the site performance.